Nut Butter Morning Oats | Ultralight Backpacking Recipe

 Unlike some cereals, Backcountry Foodie’s Nut Butter Morning Oats recipe…

-✔️ Provides 66 grams of complex carbohydrates for fueling your muscles.
+✔️ Provides 78 grams of carbohydrates for fueling your muscles.

 We suggest soaking the oats for up to an hour.
 Muesli fans, however, will enjoy it with less soaking time.
 Nut Butter Morning Oats makes a great starter recipe for cold soak beginners.
 It’s easy and will be tasty no matter how long you let it soak.

 Looking for a hot oatmeal recipe?
-Maybe give our nutrition-packed and flavorful Lemon Blueberry Oatmeal recipe a try.
+Give our nutrition-packed and flavorful Lemon Blueberry Oatmeal recipe a try.

 Sign-Up & Save!